-For Herta and Paul Amir, their connection to Israel traces back to the pioneering days of the new state.
+For Herta and her late husband Paul Amir, their connection to Israel traces back to the pioneering days of the new state.
 After surviving the Holocaust in his native Slovakia, Paul Amir immigrated to Haifa, and was sent to settle a kibbutz near Israel’s northern border.
 Eventually moving to the United States, where he married his wife, Herta, Paul Amir went on to achieve substantial business success in California.
 In their philanthropic efforts, the Amirs chose to support Rambam Health Care Campus and the residents of the city that still remains close to their hearts.
-The new Herta and Paul Amir Neurosurgical Intensive Care Unit in the main hospital, and Herta and Paul Amir Pediatric Cardiology Institute in the Ruth Rappaport Children’s Hospital, were both built and equipped through the generous support of Herta and Paul Amir.
+The Herta and Paul Amir Internal Medicine Building, the Herta and Paul Amir Neurosurgical Intensive Care Unit in the main hospital, and the Herta and Paul Amir Pediatric Cardiology Institute in the Ruth Rappaport Children’s Hospital, were renovated or built, as well as equipped through the generous support of this remarkable couple.

 Meri and Sol Barer